 Every year, a million people seek medical care for ankle injuries.
-Forty percent of ankle sprains can potentially cause chronic issues.1 An ankle sprain can happen to anyone who rolls or turns an ankle while doing something as simple as walking.
+Forty percent of ankle sprains can potentially cause chronic issues.1 An ankle sprain, also commonly called a rolled ankle or twisted ankle, can happen to anyone who rolls or turns an ankle while doing something as simple as walking.
 In some cases, an ankle sprain does not require medical intervention.
 A severe sprain or bone fracture requires medical treatment.
 It can be difficult to distinguish one type of injury from another, so be sure to speak with your doctor.

 Common ankle sprain symptoms may include2:

 - Sudden pain after twisting or rolling the ankle

 - Inability to walk with a normal gait

 - Tenderness when touched

 - Limited range of motion in the ankle joint

 In addition to these symptoms, an ankle fracture might also include3:

 - Pain and swelling that does not reduce after a day or two